AnmolSirola/App_Avengers/README.md

 # App_Avengers

+### Technologies
+- `Solidity` used for writing smart contracts
+-` JavaScript` - used in backend
+- `Hardhat` - used for contract integration
+- `React` - used as a frontend framework
+- `Tailwind` - used for styling frontend
+- `pinata` - used for storing data in a decentralized way using IPFS
+- `ChatGPT` - used for testing and debugging code

 ### Fork and Clone the Repo
 First, you need to fork the `App_Avengers` repo.
 You can do this by clicking the `Fork` button on the top right corner of the repo.